simranrg/Prediction-of-Correct-barbell-lifts---Assignment/README.md

 Detection Prevalence   0.2834   0.1947   0.1752   0.1625   0.1841
 Balanced Accuracy      0.9977   0.9979   0.9953   0.9927   0.9991
 ```
+### Expected out-of-sample error
+The expected out-of-sample error is estimated at 0.0053, or 0.53%.
+The expected out-of-sample error is calculated as 1 - accuracy for predictions made against the cross-validation set.
+Our Test data set comprises 20 cases.
+With an accuracy above 99% on our cross-validation data, we can expect that very few, or none, of the test samples will be missclassified.

 ### Prediction for Test dataset
 ```